 In USM Anywhere, you can centralize the collection and analysis of Microsoft Windows event logs from your servers or desktops, making it easier to track the health and security of these systems.
 While the AlienVault Agent is ideal for most traditional end-user laptop or desktop environments, there are some situations for which alternative log collection options, such as NXLog, may be preferable.
-The table below compares some of the more common use cases between the AlienVault Agent and NXLog.
+The following table compares some of the most common use cases between the AlienVault Agent and NXLog.

 |Environmental Demands||Recommended Option|

 |If you need to monitor endpoints outside of the network or in remote locations where it would be impractical to deploy a sensor||AlienVault Agent|

 |If you want the ability to query assets for additional forensic data as part of your investigation activities||AlienVault Agent|